 There are several types of medication available to help people quit smoking.
 The three most common kinds are:

-If conservative treatments do not help, contact Laser Spine Institute to learn how our revolutionary outpatient procedures can help you rediscover your life without back pain.
+If conservative treatments do not help, contact Laser Spine Institute to learn how our outpatient procedures can help you rediscover your life without back pain.
 We are pleased to offer a no-cost MRI review* to help you determine if you are a potential candidate for our minimally invasive spine surgery.